praypratyay/TicTacToe/README.md

 - Board
 - Moves (list of Move)
 - Players (list of Player)
-- currentPlayerindex (We already have a list of players)
+- currentPlayerindex (we already have a list of players)
 - WinningStrategies (list of WinningStrategy)
 - GameStatus
 - Winner